Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 If you’re pulled over and cannot show proof of insurance, you may be facing some serious penalties.

 Even if you have cheap auto insurance in Montana, you must be able to show proof of your insurance policy.
-In this case, a police officer might give you a warning, or he or she may deem you as a driver without insurance.
+In this case, a police officer might give you a warning, or he or she may deem you a driver without insurance.
+Check Liberty Mutual’s site to learn more about providing your coverage.

-Driving without insurance in Montana is considered a misdemeanor.
-A first-time offender could be punished with a fine between $250 and $500, or up to 10 days in jail.
+Driving without insurance is a misdemeanor in Montana.
+A first-time offender could be punished with a fine between $250 and $500 or up to 10 days in jail.

 It’s kind of silly to go to jail for a crime that could’ve easily been prevented.
 If you’ve opted for cheap auto insurance in Montana, make sure to take a photo of your insurance card if you’re bad with loose papers, and always have it with you or on your phone to avoid any issues.